ayatkevich/action-helper/README.md

 export const login = action('LOGIN', 'username', 'password');

+// also, you can declare an action using the shorter method
+// this action creator will be able to receive any property
+// right into the action, without any restriction like the method above export const auth = action('AUTH');

 ```

 And now you can get a type of this action by simply doing: